 There is a lot you can do with this, more than we could ever begin to touch on, the possibilities truly are endless.

-The most important thing to remember when using painter’s tape, especially on a wall, is to definitely use painter’s tape (available from our store here) and not masking tape, however tempting it might be.
+The most important thing to remember when using painter’s tape, especially on a wall, is to definitely use painter’s tape and not masking tape, however tempting it might be.

 Masking tape, even top-of-the-range masking tape, is not nearly as effective as painter’s tape to produce crisp, clean lines.
 Trust us when we say that spending that little extra makes ALL the difference.